ShubhamChandratre/NPU-Utilize/README.md

-Used OpenVino Library to configure NPU to run classification tasks.
+Used OpenVino Library to configure NPU(Neural Processing Unit) on Intel Ultra Series Laptops to run classification tasks and Image Processing.